 There remains an added benefit of the sex appeal of bikes.
 So the allure of the image it represents can create power in the minds of riders and their admirers.
-But speed hinders reaction times of all motorists.
-Also, fast riding, and even riding, even at low speeds, remains incredibly dangerous to people on motorcycles.
+But speed hinders the reaction times of all motorists.
+Also, fast riding, and even riding, even at low rates, remains incredibly dangerous to people on motorcycles.

 Blasting down the freeway on a crotch rocket is not uncommon for riders.
-But often riders don’t know how fast they’re going.
+But often, riders don’t know how fast they’re going.
 The apparent advantage of getting to a location faster can be a drawback too.
 Although lane splitting is legal in California, many motorists don’t see the riders.

 In any event, speeding is illegal.
 The police can throw you in jail if you risk it.
 Plus, it places other people’s lives in the hands of the rider.
 If anything, riders should be more careful, not less.
-High-speed driving lowers reaction times and make it take longer to stop or slow down.
+High-speed driving lowers reaction times and makes it take longer to stop or slow down.

 When sharing the road with other larger and heavier vehicles, the rider is always at a disadvantage.
 Simply put, they have less time to maneuver and avoid hazards.